 The Committee will meet: Quarterly - date and time to be determined based on availability of committee members.
-Additional meetings may be scheduled as needed.

 Committee Facilitator: Director of Utilization Management.

 Committee Recorder: UM designee.
 The Chair is responsible for approving the documented proceedings that reflect all CPC decisions.